rchvst/culsyph/README.md

 instructions

-1: you need to add the download path to cs_syphon.ps1 as $StorageRoot
+1: you need to modify the $StorageRoot variable (download path) to cs_syphon.ps1 as $StorageRoot ($StorageRoot = 'Y:\Mecha\mpl_trimmed')

-2: you need to add the root of the download path to cs_diskwrite.ps1 and cs_bitsqueue.ps1 as $BitsFilter
+2: you need to modify the $BitsFilter variable in cs_diskwrite.ps1 and cs_bitsqueue.ps1 to be the root of your DL path ($BitsFilter = 'Y:\')

-3: run launch.cmd > opens 3 instances of powershell, one for each role
+3: run launch.cmd > opens 3 instances of powershell, one for each role - they'll stay open when you control+c to break out of them

 4: that is all I think.  provide feedback and I'll get to it.